Cluckhead/Bang/Docs/README.md

 **Important Note on Date Formats:**

 Throughout this application, date processing logic (especially when identifying date columns in input files) is now fully flexible.
 The loader will handle common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and ISO 8601 (`YYYY-MM-DDTHH:MM:SS`) where appropriate, particularly during initial data loading and column identification steps.
-If a date cannot be parsed with these, pandas' flexible parser is used as a final fallback.
+If a date cannot be parsed with these, pandas' flexible parser is used as a final fallback, leveraging patterns defined in `config/date_patterns.yaml` and the `data_utils.parse_dates_robustly` function.
 This ensures robust handling of a wide variety of date formats in your data files.

 ISIN is used as the primary identifier for securities, and is stored in the `w_secs.csv` file.